-The Chief Sustainability Officer (CSO) and Executive Vice-President Strategy & Operations Services (EVP Strategy) are members of the executive leadership team that reports directly to the CEO and President of Suncor.
-The CSO and EVP Strategy provide regular updates to the Environment, Health, Safety & Sustainable Development (EHS&SD) Committee of the Board of Directors.
+The Chief Sustainability Officer (CSO) and Chief Financial Officer (CFO) are members of the executive leadership team that reports directly to the CEO and President of Suncor.
+The CSO provides regular updates to the Environment, Health, Safety & Sustainable Development (EHS&SD) Committee of the Board of Directors.

 A number of management councils support of Suncor's operational and strategic planning processes.
 One such council is the Asset Development and Execution Council (ADEC) that helps drive increased capital discipline, integration and alignment across Suncor; from planning to execution to benefit realization.
-The ADEC prioritizes Technology, Innovation & Sustainability and stewards the capital planning and technology portfolios to meet Suncor's greenhouse gas (GHG) goal.
+The ADEC prioritizes Technology, Innovation & Sustainability and stewards the capital planning and technology portfolios to meet Suncor's net-zero goal.